- Roles: Control who can do what

 What “verified” means

-- Dfns maintains a list of verified tokens and contracts across supported networks
+- DFNS maintains a list of verified tokens and contracts across supported networks

 - Verified: Token is a known legitimate asset

-- Not verified: Token is not in Dfns’s verified list (doesn’t necessarily mean malicious, but warrants caution)
+- Not verified: Token is not in DFNS’s verified list (doesn’t necessarily mean malicious, but warrants caution)

 Testnet tokens are typically not verified.
 This is expected behavior.